dlab-berkeley/sas-intro/slides/slides.md

 Multiple SAS statements can appear on the same line, so long as each is separated by a semicolon

+`run;` statements aren't necessary in some cases, but their use is recommended

 ## Programming Language

 #### SAS Names